szk885/M25/README.md

 Machine Learning Model Selection and Hyperparameter Tuning Report for Stock and Cryptocurrency Price Evaluation

-## NON-TECHNICAL EXPLANATION OF YOUR PROJECT
+## NON-TECHNICAL EXPLANATION OF THE PROJECT
 In this report, the selection of machine learning models has been discussed, hyperparameter tuning strategies, and performance metrics for a stock price prediction task.
 The code implementation follows the outlined strategies and provides insights into the best-performing models for the given dataset.
 The choice of models and hyperparameters, as well as the evaluation metric, should be adapted to the specific characteristics of the dataset and the problem at hand.
 The ultimate goal is to build a model that accurately predicts stock price trends.